Riya1721/100-days-dsa/README.md

 |        |Reversing a string
 | Day 2  |Minimum and Maximum element in array
 |        |Kth smallest element in an array
+| Day 3 | Linear Search in array
+|       | Linear Search in 2D array
+|       | Find Numbers with Even Number of Digits in an array